grame-cncm/faustdoc/src/manual/errors.md

 errors.dsp:1 : ERROR : syntax error, unexpected RPAR
 ```

-The wrong parenthesis has been used.
+An incorrect parenthesis was used.

 The following program: